ltriant/atari2600/README.md

 # atari2600

-An Atari 2600 emulator, because I like stepping back in time to the console wars of the 80s.
+An emulator for the Atari 2600 emulator.

 The goal of this is to be able to play a couple of key games that have sentimental value to me, rather than attempting to be a highly accurate emulator that can play the vast library of games available.
 For that, there's [Stella](https://github.com/stella-emu/stella).